Zbeyer/school/README.md

 Information should be logically deduduced

--   Is it coherent: does it make sense
+-   Is it coherent: does it make sense?
 -   Is it cogent: does it match my observed reality?
 -   Is it relevant: can I experience it?